 ✅ Related tutorial: What is the stitch length and how to adjust it for different fabrics

-Go slowly, try to keep an equal distance from the edge – the distance is ⅜ in or 1 cm.
+Go slowly, and try to keep an equal distance from the edge – the distance is ⅜ in or 1 cm.
 It’s not very comfortable to sew.
 You should stop frequently.
-I am used to sew over pins – but they are really thin, for lightweight silk chiffon, and my sewing machine doesn’t even notice them.
+I am used to sewing over pins – but they are really thin, for lightweight silk chiffon, and my sewing machine doesn’t even notice them.

 I was taught to sew like this but they say it’s dangerous because if the needle hits the pin, it can go straight to your eye.
 So be careful and take the pins out as you sew closer to them.

-6. After stitching arrange the sleeve and the lining.
+6. After stitching, arrange the sleeve and the lining.

 It’s better to turn the sleeve on the right side and try the coat on.
-Carefully make a new folding line and press using correct settings of your iron – it’s WOOL in my case.
+Carefully make a new folding line and press using the correct settings of your iron – it’s WOOL in my case.
 You have to make a new permanent fold.

 You will notice that the lining sleeve is a bit longer so it can be folded over the stitching line.
-This overlap would affect how the sleeve hangs and would allow some ease for movement.
+This overlap would affect how the sleeve hangs and would allow some ease of movement.
 The lining shouldn’t pull the sleeve bottom part.

 7. Do the same with the other sleeve – you can work with it through the same opening.
-You have to make sure that both sleeves are cut the same and remain identical length.
+You have to make sure that both sleeves are cut the same and remain identical in length.